 Got omega-3s?
-You’d think by my happy little breakfast bowl full of pumpkin flax granola, hemp hearts, and raw pumpkin seeds ~ all known to be “high in omegas” ~ plus the delicious guts of a few homegrown passionfruit, the resounding answer would be “yes”!
-But the sad truth is: NO!
-Not nearly enough, or not the right kind at least.
+You’d think by my happy little breakfast bowl full of pumpkin flax granola, hemp hearts, and raw pumpkin seeds (all known to be “high in omegas”) plus few homegrown passionfruit, the resounding answer would be “yes”!
+But the sad truth is: NO. Not nearly enough.
+Or not the right kind at least.

 We all need omegas for optimal health, but unfortunately, not all omega-3 fatty acids are created equal.
 Most plant-based sources of omega-3’s like nuts and seeds don’t include the types that are most important.
 If you are vegetarian, vegan, or otherwise follow a mostly plant-based diet, you need algae in your life!
 This post will discuss the types of omega-3’s, their health benefits, and how to incorporate them into your diet.

 The Role of Omega-3 Fatty Acids and Health